pooltogether/pooltogether-pool-contracts/README.md

 ## Artifacts

 There are deployment artifacts available in the `deployments/` directory.
-This includes:

-- Builders
-- Proxy Factories
-- Comptroller
-- ProxyAdmin

-Prize Pools and Prize Strategies are not included, as they are created using the Builders.

 For example, to pull in the PoolWithMultipleWinnersBuilder artifact:

 ```javascript
 const PoolWithMultipleWinnersBuilder = require('@pooltogether/pooltogether-contracts/deployments/rinkeby/PoolWithMultipleWinnersBuilder.json')